daveho/FPGA_VGA/README.md

 the host system can write data to the video memory.

-**Update 8-Aug-2024**: the block RAM in the ICE40 UP5K FPGA used in the Upduino 3.0/3.1 does is not true dual port, which will make the host interface implementation a bit more complicated than I originally envisioned, since the pixel generator and the host interface will need to share the single hardware read port to the video memory.
+**Update 8-Aug-2024**: the block RAM in the ICE40 UP5K FPGA used in the Upduino 3.0/3.1 is not true dual port memory, which will make the host interface implementation a bit more complicated than I originally envisioned, since the pixel generator and the host interface will need to share the single hardware read port to the video memory.
 So, it may be a while